Avelanda/MapYourGrid/docs/impact.md

 * The US [Homeland Infrastructure Foundation-Level Data](https://resilience.climate.gov/datasets/d4090758322c4d32a4cd002ffaa0aa12_0/) shows **strong alignment** with OpenStreetMap data, demonstrating how open contributions can match official datasets in coverage and accuracy.

+* The US Department of Energy mentions the following in its [Transmission Interconnection Roadmap](https://www.osti.gov/servlets/purl/2569119): as Goal #1: Increase data access, transparency and security for interconnection.

+* The [Lawrence Berkeley National Laboratory](https://emp.lbl.gov/news/grid-connection-barriers-new-build-power-plants-united-states): "_The grid interconnection process would benefit from greater transparency afforded by better data.
+It is difficult even to assess what works and doesn’t work in the process, let alone successfully navigate the process, without better data.
+Data are a critical need during this time of active reform_"

-**Tip:** To find more open datasets about the electrical grid released by national authorities or electrical grid operators, check out our [curated list](https://github.com/open-energy-transition/Awesome-Electric-Grid-Mapping) with more than 150 maps.
+**Tip:** To find more open datasets about the electrical grid released by national authorities or electrical grid operators, check out our [curated list](https://github.com/open-energy-transition/Awesome-Electric-Grid-Mapping) with more than 300 maps.

 ## **<div class="tools-header">Who is using OpenStreetMap Grid Data?</div>**